-Discount Rate - The discount rate used to measure the total OPEB liability was 5.20% and 5.05% for nonhazardous and hazardous classifications, respectively.
-The single discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20- Year Municipal GO AA Index" as of June 30, 2021.
+Discount Rate - The discount rate used to measure the total OPEB liability was 5.70% for non-hazardous classifications.
+The single discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 3.69%, as reported in Fidelity Index's "20- Year Municipal GO AA Index" as of June 30, 2022.
 Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, the plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the retirement system.
 However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the System's actuarial determined contributions, and it is our understanding that any cost associated with the implicit subsidy will not be paid out of the System's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.